StarPlayrX/Virtual-Multi-Mouse/README.md

 **Instructions**

 1. Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.
-`press F1`
+`press F1 to enter the desktop gui`

-2. Copy and Paste this script directly inside your /userdata/system/ folder `press F4`
+2. Navigate to /userdata/system/.
+Copy and Paste this script directly inside the system folder `press F4 to enter the terminal`

 3. type